Quoorex/tailwindize/README.md

-# tailwindize
+# Tailwindize

-Instantly turn any color into a Tailwind one
+> Instantly turn any color into a Tailwind one